smartsheet-samples/oauth-flow-sample-node/README.md

 - Double check the **Redirect URL** in app settings.
 Smartsheet will **only** send the authorization code to that URL.
 This example uses localhost:3000/callback but your app will have its' own **Redirect URL**.

 #### Step 1: Register a Developer Account
  - [Register a developer account](https://developers.smartsheet.com/register) with Smartsheet.
 This gives your Smartsheet account access to 'Developer Tools'.
+Registering for a developer account will create a new Smartsheet account.
+Be sure to use an email address that isn't already associated with an existing Smartsheet account.

 #### Step 2: Register Your App with Smartsheet